wjtje/home-assistant.io/source/_integrations/shelly.markdown

 Also, some devices do not add an entity for the button/switch.
 For example, the Shelly Button1 has only one entity for the battery level.
 It does not have an entity for the button itself.
 To trigger automations based on button presses, use the `shelly.click` event.

-At last, it's possible to send events from scripts using the [Shelly.emitEvent()](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures#shellyemitevent) function, these events will show up under the type `shelly.script_event`.

 ### Listening for events

 You can subscribe to the `shelly.click` event type in [Developer Tools/Events](/docs/tools/dev-tools/) in order to examine the event data JSON for the correct parameters to use in your automations.
 For example, `shelly.click` returns event data JSON similar to the following when you press the Shelly Button1.